-Anyone who is over 18 with a UK address can use our eligibility checker service.
+If you’re over 18 with a UK address, you can use our credit card checker service.

-If you can show that you’ve been at that same address for at least three years, there may be a wider choice of credit cards available to you.
+If you’ve been at that address for at least three years, you may be offered a wider choice of credit cards.

-Will using the checker impact my credit score?
+Will using the credit card check impact my credit score?

 If you actually apply for a credit card, then the provider will perform a hard credit search.
-Each hard search remains on your credit file for two years.
+Each hard search stays on your credit file for two years.